kekse1/noto-emoji-animation/README.md

 The Copyright is [(c) Sebastian Kucharczyk](COPYRIGHT.txt), and it's licensed under the [MIT](LICENSE.txt) (also known as 'X' or 'X11' license).

-The rest, everything on the Google servers (or smth. similar) is owned by Google, to their own license(s). **I do NOT own anything which is coming from the Google servers, also not my mirrored images, etc. I only own anything below `https://github.com/kekse1/`..**
+The rest, everything on the Google servers (or smth. similar) is owned by Google, with their own license(s). **I do NOT own anything which is coming from the Google servers, _also not my mirrored images_, etc.

+I'm only the creator of everything available on this github site (up until https://github.com/kekse1/).